mlund/mos-hardware/README.md

 This crate contains hardware register tables and support functions for 8-bit retro computers like the Commodore 64, MEGA65 and others.
-Please check the [`examples`](https://github.com/mlund/mos-hardware/tree/main/examples) directory to see how Rust can be used to generate demo effects.
+Please check the [`examples`](https://github.com/mlund/mos-hardware/tree/main/examples) directory to see how Rust can be used to generate simple demo effects.

 ## Aims